kosmios1/Beetle-Quest/doc/report.typ

 == Data

-All the input data that goes into dbs is automatically sanitized thanks to #link("https://gorm.io/")[GORM], a GO library used to comunicate with databases, which will automatically escape arguments.
+All input data which goes into dbs is automatically sanitized thanks to #link("https://gorm.io/")[GORM], a GO library used to comunicate with databases, which will automatically escape arguments.

 In the application, the databases are implemented using PostgreSQL or Redis.
 For PostgreSQL, Transparent Data Encryption (TDE) is used.
 TDE is a technology that protect sensitive data by encrypting the database files at rest.
 It ensures that data stored on disk is encrypted, making it inaccessible to unauthorized users or applications, while it automatically encrypts the data before it is written to disk and decrypts it when it is read.